A Private Middle School Curriculum: Grades 6-8

-Green Meadow’s integrated Lower School curriculum broadens in Middle School, where students are engaged in a new way, appropriate for this developmental stage that is filled with rapid growth and transformation.
-Designed to engage the tumultuous, questioning inner life of the young person aged 12-14, the middle-school curriculum helps students connect their experiences with their education and begin to develop analytic thinking.
+A different kind of private school, located in Rockland County, New York, close to Bergen County, New Jersey, Green Meadow’s integrated Lower School curriculum broadens in Middle School, where students are engaged in a new way, appropriate for this developmental stage filled with rapid growth and transformation.
+Designed to engage the tumultuous, questioning inner life of the young person aged 12-14, our private middle school curriculum helps students connect their experiences with their education and begin to develop analytic thinking.

 The Class Teacher